Hound Dogs

 With a life expectancy of 10 to 15 years, the Beagle is a medium-lived breed.
 The Beagle can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for hound dogs breeds like the Beagle include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Beagle can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Beagle's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?